Yuri Gagarin: After the Vostok 1 flight

 Gagarin's flight was a triumph for the Soviet space programme and he became a national hero of the Soviet Union and the Eastern Bloc, as well as a worldwide celebrity.
 Newspapers around the globe published his biography and details of his flight.
 He was escorted in a long motorcade of high-ranking officials through the streets of Moscow to the Kremlin where, in a lavish ceremony, Nikita Khrushchev awarded him the title Hero of the Soviet Union.
-Other cities in the Soviet Union also held mass demonstrations, the scale of which were second only to the World War II Victory Parades.
+Other cities in the Soviet Union also held mass demonstrations, the scale of which was second only to the World War II Victory Parades.